- 256Shares

 In addition, if the mulch is colored it may contain questionable chemicals that have no place in an organic garden.

-Where to Get Wood Chips for Garden
+Where to Get Arborist Wood Chip Mulch for Garden

 We personally have made a wonderful friend by doing just that.
 We first met our arborist when a tree fell during a storm, crushing my car, and blocking the front entrance to our home.
 Alan quickly arrived on a Sunday and removed the tree.